 Effort allocation (observer trips) between the vessel lists are based on the total effort available allocated according to the numbers of trips in each vessel list group.
-A minimum number of 2 trips have been incorporated by each stratum.
+Each stratum has incorporated a minimum number of 2 trips.
 Each vessel list is stratified by quarter.
 Each vessel on a given list has equal change of being selected.